New registration for the PLAR process is now closed

 All Grandparented members must transfer to the General Class of Registration by March 31, 2018, as all Grandparented Class certificate will expire on April 1, 2018.
 To access the policy for the PLAR completion and General Class transfer deadlines, please click here.

-In order to transfer to the General Class, all members in the Grandparented Class must follow the steps below.
-You may also refer to the PLAR Process flowcharts and watch the instructional PLAR Videos for further assistance.
+In order to transfer to the General Class, members in the Grandparented Class must follow the steps below.
+You may also watch the instructional PLAR Videos for further assistance.

 - Register for an available date well in advance as there are limited seating spaces available to write per testing session.